Prof. James Gross

-The easiest analogy to understand collisions is to imagine an interruption during a conversation.
-Whenever more than one person speaks at the same time, the listener often has trouble understanding what’s being said.
-In wireless communications the same principle applies; whenever two nodes in a network transmit at once, collisions (i.e. signals on the same frequency interrupting each other) often occur.
+The easiest way to understand collisions is to imagine an interruption during a verbal conversation between three or more people.
+Whenever more than one person speaks at the same time, those trying to listen often have trouble understanding what is being said.
+In wireless communications the same principle applies; whenever two or more nodes in a network transmit at once, collisions (i.e. signals on the same frequency interrupting each other) often occur.
 In these cases, the receiving antenna experiences an entirely different signal than intended – a mashup of the two or more signals that were sent.

 The Receiving node experiences a mixed signal from the Transmitting node and the Colliding node

 By this point another important term in wireless communications may have come to mind: interference.
 The effect a receiving node experiences during a collision is identical in function to interference, therefore collisions can be defined as type of self-interference.
-However, interference is distinct enough that it will be covered on its own in a later post.
-This is because a) unlike collisions, interference is caused by nodes in other networks, or even by non-wireless technologies on the same frequency band, and b) different techniques employed to counter interference.
+However, interference is distinct enough that it is covered on its own in a post later in this series.
+This is because a) unlike collisions, interference is caused by transmitters in external networks, or even by non-wireless technologies on the same frequency band, and b) different solutions are required to counter interference.

 Coordination: Adding Determinism to Avoid Collisions